Methodologies to Make Innovations

-When we use logical reasoning to uncover new scientific knowledge, we need to come up the most suitable hypothesis and verify this idea with experiments.
+When we use profound thinking methodology to uncover new scientific knowledge, we need to come up the most suitable hypothesis and verify this idea with experiments.
 This is contrary to what we are taught in school.
 Schools teach students that in science "what you say must be proven to be true".
-This statment is true when we are applying science to practical use.
-However, the main purpose of science is to uncover new knowledge, we need to verify that our idea is true.
+This statment is true when we are applying scientific knowledge to practical use.
+However, using profound thinking methodology to uncover new knowledge, we need to come up with hypothesis and verify if that innovative idea is true.
 Yet we cannot prove our idea is true before verification.
-This statment becomes an obstruction in our effort to uncover new knowledge.
-Since we were taught in school not to say anything that had not been proven to be true, logical reasoning has been neglected ever since the establishment of the modern education system.
-We need to re-introduce a logical reasoning methodology back into our schools and into our research environments.
-We need to promote logical reasoning.
+This statment becomes an obstruction in our effort to use profound thinking to uncover new knowledge.
+Since we were taught in school not to say anything that had not been proven to be true, profound thinking methodology has been neglected ever since the establishment of the modern education system.
+We need to re-introduce profound thinking back into our schools and into our research environments.
+We need to promote "profound thinking" skill.

 [HOME] [PREVIOUS] [NEXT]

 |© 1998 SC Innovation.
-Last Updated 11/21/2010
+Last Updated 01/28/2014|